-Ms. Sambold was recently appointed to the California State Bar Committee on Alternative Dispute Resolution to advise the Board of Governors on public policy issues related to mediation and arbitration.
-She is also the legislative liaison for the San Diego County Bar Association and the California Law Revision Commission in regard to changes to mediation confidentiality statutes.
+Ms. Sambold is the current Co-Chair of the State Bar of California, Civil Litigation Section's ADR Committee which advises the Board of Governors on public policy issues related to mediation and arbitration.
 She serves on the Board of Directors of the Southern California Mediation Association and is actively involved with the ADR Section of the American Bar Association.
-She is a professor of law for the California Western Law School masters program, teaches conflict resolution and intercultural diversity with NCRC and is a frequent speaker at ADR events.
+She is a professor of law for the California Western Law School masters program and teaches conflict resolution and intercultural diversity with NCRC.

 Superior Court Ordered Civil Mediations: